wp-plugins/bepro-listings/readme.txt

 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, car, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site
 	* Products & Services - List them yourself or allow members to list products and/or services
-	* Informational - Tourism, points of interest, and other details best shown via map
+	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
-	* Image website - Artists are using the new features to show just images in listing results.
+	* Image website - Artists are using the new features to categorize, manage, and showcase their work
-	* Video Listings - Setup the plugin to feature videos only (uploaded and/or linked).
+	* Video Listings - Feature videos from sites like youtube and uploaded to your server.
-	* Podcast & Music - List all of your audio files including mp3 and wav
+	* Podcast & Music - List and categorize all of your audio files including mp3 and wav
-	* Document Directory - Showcase multiple file types and have them show up in search listings
+	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations

 = KEY FEATURES =